elielberra/note-saver/README.md

 ## Kibana

 [Kibana](https://www.elastic.co/guide/en/kibana/8.7/index.html) is a visualization tool for exploring and analyzing data in Elasticsearch.
-You can access it at https://docker-compose.kibana.notesaver:8080 using the username `elastic` and the password `password`.
 Create a data view (the version 8 equivalent of an index pattern) with the `note-saver` index pattern to view the logs.

 When running Kibana with `docker-compose` the credentials are configured on a set up container since they can't be set up on a config file on the new version of Elasticsearch.